ianbuchanan42/paradigm-document-upload-and-extraction/README.md

 # Document Upload and Extraction

+## Static Site Deployment

+This project has been configured for Static Site Generation (SSG), allowing it to be hosted as a static site on platforms like Render.com.
+The demo is entirely client-side with simulated interactions, making it perfect for deployment as a static site.

+For detailed deployment instructions, see the [DEPLOYMENT.md](./DEPLOYMENT.md) guide.

 ## My Intentions

 With this take home my main focus was frontend and the user experience, exploring how forms could be represented to best improve work flow and cognitive load.